rse/typopro/README.md

 Licensing
 ---------

-All included font families are distributed under very liberal Open Source licenses.
-For license details on each individual font family, please see the files `dtp/*/license.txt` and the meta information in the files `dtp/*/blurb.txt`.
+All included font families are distributed under very liberal Open Source licenses, either Apache License, Open Font License or Public Domain.
+For particular license details on each individual font family, please see the files `src/*/license.txt` and the meta information in the files `src/*/blurb.txt`.

 Author
 ------